lkazantzi/lkazantzi.github.io/_pages/cv.md

 assembled product, various scenarios without expensive physical tests may be explored.
 &nbsp;
     * Responsibilities: <br>
-      − Developed automated API tasks using python scripts and orchestration tools, increasing process efficiency by 50% within
+      * Developed automated API tasks using python scripts and orchestration tools, increasing process efficiency by 50% within
 3 months. <br>
-      − Analyzed test execution data and created weekly reports to monitor progress. <br>
+      * Analyzed test execution data and created weekly reports to monitor progress. <br>
-      - Contributed to the complete reorganization of testing processes, achieving a 10% reduction in overall testing time, enhancing resource efficiency.
+      * Contributed to the complete reorganization of testing processes, achieving a 10% reduction in overall testing time, enhancing resource efficiency. <br>
+      Served as the primary contact for a small team of six, overseeing organization, optimizing budget allocation, providing support and managing project infrastructure to achieve optimal results.

 * Greek Army, September 2022-June 2023
   - Signal Corps